Tom Brady beats Patriots in New England return, 19-17

 The Patriots responded on their next possession, using six straight completions by Jones to drive to the Bucs 1.
 Jones then found Jonnu Smith in back of the end zone for to put the Patriots back in front 14-13.

-Tampa marched all the way to the Patriots 8 on their ensuing drive before being forced to settle for Ryan Succop’s third field goal of the game to make it 16-14.
+Tampa marched to the Patriots 8 on their ensuing drive before being forced to settle for Succop’s third field goal to make it 16-14.

 New England took back over with 7:58 left in the game and quickly moved down the field, getting into the red zone on a trick play that ended with receiver Jakobi Meyers throwing a 30-yard pass to Nelson Agholor.
 The drive stalled there and the Patriots nudged back in front 17-16 on Nick Folk’s 27-yard field goal.